 Nutritional Supplements and Other Remedies

-During your NuVision Dry Eye Evaluation, we will discuss nutritional supplements and other remedies which might be beneficial to you.
+During your NuVision Dry Eye Evaluation, we will discuss nutritional supplements and other remedies that may be beneficial to you.
 For example, if you are a computer user, having your computer below your line of sight (or below eye level), can help decrease the amount of eye exposure, which can decrease symptoms related to computer use.
 Try it out!

 HydroEye is much more powerful than flaxseed oil or fish oil alone.
 It provides the unique omega fatty acid, GLA, from black currant seed oil (not easily obtained from the diet), along with Omega-3 EPA and DHA from highly pure USP®-verified fish oil.